lukmuk/lukmuk.github.io/_posts/2024-05-29-blog-ebsd-bcf.md

 ------

 The next step is to load, reshape, and finally re-save the data as a new hdf5 file with the help of [Kikuchipy](https://kikuchipy.org/en/stable/) and [h5py](https://www.h5py.org/).
-This will be the topic for another blog post.
+This will be the topic for another blog post, but a notebook is already available [here](https://github.com/lukmuk/ebsd-processing-bruker/tree/main/kikuchipy-bcf2hdf5-converter).